 Inorganic chlorates are generally completely ionized in water, producing chlorate (CIO 3--) anion.
 Anions do not bind readily to soil or sediment particulates and, therefore, are expected to be very mobile.
 Assuming that chlorate does not undergo any redox reactions, it is expected to be very mobile and to partition predominantly into the water.
 However, extensive redox reactions are expected to occur in the environment that will reduce the concentration of chlorate in the water column.
 The redox chemistry of chlorate affects its behavior in soils and natural water.
 Therefore, identification of the conditions under which chlorate and other oxyanions of chlorine may predominate is an important consideration in the environmental fate and risk assessment of chlorate.
 The oxidation-reduction reactions of chlorate with organic matter and other inorganic chemical species are very complex and depend on the redox conditions of the media, nature and concentration of reductants, chlorate concentration, temperature, pH, and degree of moisture (soils).
 For example, chlorate is generally more stable under alkaline than acidic conditions; however, when a chemical element (chlorine) can exist in two or more oxidation states (i.e., chlorite and chlorate), the redox potential of the media also effects the predominance of the reduction products.
 Nitrate concentrations in soil and water (as well as other physical and chemical properties of soil and water) play an important role in the redox chemistry of chlorate in the environment.
 The duration of residual activity for sodium chlorate in soil was 3-4 months after using 1,000 liters of a 1% solution/ha.
-Sodium chlorate may persist in soil is decreased considerably by a high nitrate content, alkaline conditions, and high soil temperatures.
-Decomposition of the conditions.
+Sodium chlorate may persist in soil for 6 months to 5 years, depending on rate applied, soil type, fertility, organic matter, moisture, and weather conditions.
 Toxicity in soil is decreased considerably by a high nitrate content, alkaline conditions, and high soil temperatures.
 Decomposition of the compound occurs more readily in moist soils above 20 degrees C.